 As a 2016 graduate of McGill University, Ms. Nichols made her debuts with Opera Columbus in Twisted2, Nightingale Opera Theatre leading the young artist cast as Jo March in Little Women, and Opera Project Columbus as La Madre di Mariuccia in Nino Rota's I due Timidi.
 Also in 2016, Ms. Nichols sang with Great Lakes Light Opera in the One World Day Festival and was selected as a Master Class and Gala Concert singer with Mid-Ohio Opera, where she coached and performed with the renowned Arlene Shrut.

 Ms. Nichols completed her Master of Music as the recipient of the Graduate Excellence Fellowship.
 Her Opera McGill credits include Eduige in Rodelinda, Marcellina in Le nozze di Figaro, and La Maestra delle Novizie in Suor Angelica.
 There, she worked with directors such as Patrick Hansen, Nicola Bowie, and David Gately.
 Under the baton of Maestro Christopher Larkin, her performance of Jo March in Opera McGill’s production of Little Women was streamed nation-wide across Canada and internationally on CBC Music.
 Other operatic roles include Dorabella in Cosi fan tutte, Tessa in The Gondoliers, Cherubino in Le nozze di Figaro, and Belinda in Dido and Aeneas, and Le converse in Suor Angelica.

-Kaylee currently resides in Dayton, Ohio and studies with Karl Resnik at Musical Arts Center in Cincinnati, Ohio.
+Kaylee is the Founder and Designer of Elephont Web Design.
+She currently resides in Cincinnati, Ohio and studies with Jennifer Rowley and at Musical Arts Center with Karl Resnik.